A First in Hernia Surgery for Georgia

 Hear Drs.
 Lewis and Copper discuss our safety precautions here:

 About Robotic Hernia Surgery:

-The da Vinci Surgical System is a tool that utilizes an advanced, robotic, compute, and optical technologies to assist your surgeon with your operation.
+The da Vinci Surgical System is a tool that utilizes an advanced, robotic, computer, and optical technologies to assist your surgeon with your operation.
 It does not act on its own, and your surgeon controls its movements.